damiansoch/HTML-and-CSS-Projects/Readme.md

 HTML and CSS Projects

-This is a sample websites that I made using HTML and CSS.
+This is a sample websites that I made using HTML CSS and JavaScript.

 PROJECTS